sanjaycg486/COVID-19/README.md

 Group Members: Varun Golani, Lalith Sagar, Sanjay Gupta.

-We used the following data source to perform our task as follows:
+We used the following data source to perform our task:

 Dataset Name: Our World in Data (University of Oxford)